Sri-Sakthi-CB/Movie-App/README.md

 3. Running the App:
     To run the app in development mode, use the following command:

+    ```bash
     npm run dev

-    The app will be available at http://localhost:3000.
+    The app will be available at http://localhost:8000.

 ## ScreenShots